BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 </p>

 <p>
-    As always in the book, masterfully evocative of that certain kind of coziness.
+    As always in the book, masterfully evocative of a certain kind of coziness.
 </p>

 <hr/>

 <p>
-But Coziness is just one of many emotions so deeply and masterfully evoked in the book.
+Coziness is just one of many emotions so deeply evoked in the book.
 Another is the Thoreauvian pleasure of meeting a stranger in the woods.
 </p>

 <p>
 My father used to quote Thoreau's statement that it's always good to meet someone in the woods.
-My father also used to observe the related fact: it's <i>rare</i> to truly meet someone in the woods.
+My father also used to note the related fact: it's rare to truly meet someone in the woods.
-And by the woods, what's mean is "uncharted" woods: off trails and not around any particular monuments or attractions in nature
+By the woods, what's meant is "uncharted" woods: off trails and not at any particular monument or attraction in nature
 </p>

 <p>
-Having grown up in rural Maine, surrounded by forests, I can confirm this.
+Having grown up in rural Maine, surrounded by forests, I noticed this as well.
 One can generally walk all day in the woods without meeting a soul, even in beautifully-kept public forests.
 </p>

 <hr/>

 <p>
-Another such emotion is the sparkling wonder of a pristine forest stream, serendipitously discovered.
+Another such emotion is the effulgent wonder of a pristine forest stream, serendipitously discovered.
 Early in his time in the woods, Sam discovers a stream, fed by a natural spring, near the tree that becomes his home.

 <blockquote>